Tweaking an Extended Bolus

 – the basal rates, I:C ratios, and carb content have all been confirmed as accurate,

-– a Split Bolus may be helpful for smoothing out the post-meal valleys and peaks.
+– an Extended Bolus may be helpful for smoothing out the post-meal valleys and peaks.

-If that is the case, we suggested that you experiment with the Split (Dual Wave/Combo/Multiwave/Extended Bolus feature of your child’s insulin pump: try an initial combo bolus, monitor blood glucose closely (wise whenever you mix up the management routine!) by checking and recording the blood glucose results at 1-hour post-meal and a few times (1-2 hours apart) in the hours following the meal.
-This will give you the data needed to determine the effect of the Split Bolus.
+If that is the case, we suggested that you experiment with the Extended (Dual/Square-Wave/Combo/Multi-wave Bolus) feature of your child’s insulin pump: try an initial combo bolus, monitor blood glucose closely (wise whenever you mix up the management routine!) by checking and recording the blood glucose results at 1-hour post-meal and a few times (1-2 hours apart) in the hours following the meal.
+This will give you the data needed to determine the effect of the Extended Bolus.

 But where should you start?
 And what should you do with the results?